PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

     Recommended principles help to **implement good design practice** and give a **good student experience**.
     Sites should aim to meet these principles.

+**It is the module convener's responsibility to apply these design principles in their site** or ensure that other staff working on the site do so.

+!!! note
+    Professional programmes (nursing, midwifery, social work, PGCE, apprenticeships, CPD courses) are currently exempt from these site design principles, pending review.
+However, accessibility and copyright legislation still apply.

 ***